 - Jupiter Network: It is the internal data centre network that allows BigQuery to separate storage and compute.

 - No Index: Single full table scan.

-- Query is executed using tens of thousands of machines over fast Google Network.
+- The query is executed using tens of thousands of machines over a fast Google Network.

 MapReduce vs. Google BigQuery

 NoSQL Datastore vs. Google BigQuery